Augustine of Hippo: Life

-Background
+Name

 Augustine of Hippo, also known as Saint Augustine or Saint Austin, is known by various cognomens throughout the many denominations of the Christian world, including Blessed Augustine and the Doctor of Grace (Doctor gratiae).

-Hippo Regius, where Augustine was the bishop, was in modern-day Annaba, Algeria.

 Childhood and education

 Augustine was born in 354 in the municipium of Thagaste (now Souk Ahras, Algeria) in the Roman province of Numidia.
 His mother, Monica or Monnica, was a devout Christian; his father Patricius was a pagan who converted to Christianity on his deathbed.
 He had a brother named Navigius and a sister whose name is lost but is conventionally remembered as Perpetua.

 Scholars generally agree that Augustine and his family were Berbers, an ethnic group indigenous to North Africa, but were heavily Romanized, speaking only Latin at home as a matter of pride and dignity.
-In his writings, Augustine leaves some information as to the consciousness of his African heritage, at least geographically and perhaps ethnically.
+In his writings, Augustine mentions in passing his identity as a Roman African.
 For example, he refers to Apuleius as "the most notorious of us Africans," to Ponticianus as "a country man of ours, insofar as being African," and to Faustus of Mileve as "an African Gentleman".

 Augustine's family name, Aurelius, suggests his father's ancestors were freedmen of the gens Aurelia given full Roman citizenship by the Edict of Caracalla in 212.
 Augustine's family had been Roman, from a legal standpoint, for at least a century when he was born.
 It is assumed that his mother, Monica, was of Berber origin, on the basis of her name, but as his family were honestiores, an upper class of citizens known as honorable men, Augustine's first language was likely Latin.

 At the age of 11, Augustine was sent to school at Madaurus (now M'Daourouch), a small Numidian city about 19 mi south of Thagaste.
 There he became familiar with Latin literature, as well as pagan beliefs and practices.
-His first insight into the nature of sin occurred when he and a number of friends stole fruit they did not want from a neighborhood garden.
+His first insight into the nature of sin occurred when he and a number of friends stole pears from a neighbourhood garden.
 He tells this story in his autobiography, Confessions.
-He remembers he stole the fruit, not because he was hungry, but because "it was not permitted."
-His very nature, he says, was flawed.
-"It was foul, and I loved it.
-I loved my own error—not that for which I erred, but the error itself."
-From this incident he concluded the human person is naturally inclined to sin, and in need of the grace of Christ.
+He realises that the pears were "tempting neither for its colour nor its flavour" – he was neither hungry nor poor, and he had enough of fruit which were "much better".
+Over the next few chapters, Augustine agonises over this past sin of his, recognising that one does not desire evil for evil's sake.
+Rather, "through an inordinate preference for these goods of a lower kind, the better and higher are neglected".
+In other words, man is drawn to sin when grossly choosing the lesser good over a greater good.
+Eventually, Augustine concludes that it was the good of the "companionship" between him and his accomplices that allowed him to delight in this theft.